Battery Operations in Electricity Markets: Strategic Behavior and Distortions: Introduction

+Battery storage is becoming an increasingly important part of electricity markets.
+In renewable-heavy systems, batteries can shift energy across time, charging when renewable output is abundant and discharging when demand is high.
+In doing so, they can reduce reliance on expensive fast-ramping generators, smooth net demand, and help integrate renewable energy into the grid.
+As battery capacity grows, however, batteries may no longer behave as negligible price takers.
+In markets such as California and Texas, grid-scale batteries are often privately owned, and large batteries may acquire market power.
+This raises a natural question: \begin{quote} \textit{How do batteries operate in electricity markets, and how does the strategic behavior of decentralized batteries distort decisions relative to centralized batteries?} \end{quote}

+The question is especially important because renewable generation creates a growing mismatch between the timing of electricity supply and demand.
+Solar output is highest around midday, whereas demand often peaks in the evening, when people return home and solar generation declines.
+Figure~\ref{fig:duck-curve} illustrates this pattern using California data.
+It plots average hourly \textit{net demand}---defined as electricity demand minus renewable production---for 2019--2023.
+Net demand is lowest around noon and peaks around 7--8PM, and the gap between the trough and the evening peak has widened over time as solar capacity has expanded.
+This increasingly steep evening ramp is the well-known ``duck curve.''
+Meeting that ramp requires flexible resources that can respond quickly, and batteries are a natural candidate.

-System operators have already observed strategic battery behaviors leading to negative outcomes.
-The Australian Energy Regulator reported strategic behavior from its (relatively small) 100MW/150MWh battery during tight market conditions on March 16-17, 2023 \citep{australia-strategic-battery-report,parkinson-big-strategic-battery}.
-After a generator outage (March 16) and a change in forecast price (March 17), the battery rebid its capacity from the price floor up to \$10,000/MWh and \$15,000/MWh, respectively, setting the price.
-The report concludes, ``This short-term strategic rebidding to capitalise on market conditions had the effect of exacerbating high prices.
-Again, while this behaviour may not be a breach of the rules, the ability of these participants to increase price through these rebidding strategies highlights the market power that participants may be able to exercise at certain times.''
-Batteries are also strategic in ``normal'' market conditions.
-California's special report on battery storage \citep{caiso-battery-report} suggests that batteries avoid being scheduled in day-ahead on average, preferring to participate in real-time markets.
-This strategic shift from day-ahead to real-time means the system operator has to commit additional more expensive generators in day-ahead.
+Battery deployment is now large enough that strategic behavior is no longer merely hypothetical.
+California and Texas had 15.07 GW and 15.75 GW of battery capacity, respectively, as of March 2026 \citep{battery-capacity-eia-860m}.\footnote{For context, California and Texas electricity demand on a typical day is roughly 20--40 GW and 40--70 GW, respectively, so battery capacity is already a substantial fraction of load in some hours.} System operators have also begun to observe strategic battery behavior in practice.
+The Australian Energy Regulator documented strategic rebidding by a 100MW/150MWh battery during tight market conditions on March 16--17, 2023 \citep{australia-strategic-battery-report,parkinson-big-strategic-battery}.
+After a generator outage and a change in forecast price, the battery rebid from the price floor up to \$10{,}000/MWh and \$15{,}000/MWh, respectively, and set the market price.
+The regulator concluded that the episode highlighted the market power batteries may be able to exercise at certain times.
+A related day-ahead-to-real-time pattern also appears in routine market data.
+California's special report on battery storage documents that average battery discharge bids lie far above prevailing prices in the day-ahead market but much closer to prices in real time \citep{caiso-battery-report}.
+This pattern is consistent with batteries shifting participation from day-ahead to real time; our model shows how such a shift can raise generation cost.